MicrosoftLearning/AI-102-AIEngineer/Instructions/13-bot-framework.md

 6. After the conversation is opened in a **Live chat** pane, wait for the message *Hello and welcome!*.
 7. Enter a message such as *Hello* and view the response from the bot, which should be *Ask me what the time is*.
-8. Enter *What is the time?* and view the response.
+8. Enter *What is the time?* (including the question mark) and view the response.

     The bot now responds to the query "What is the time?" by displaying the local time where the bot is running.
 For any other query, it prompts the user to ask it what the time is.
 This is a very limited bot, which could be improved through integration with the Language Understanding service and additional custom code, but it serves as a working example of how you can build a solution with the Bot Framework SDK by extending a bot created from a template.